isa-ulisboa/greends-pml-2022-2023/README.md

 ---

 The course will follow a flipped classroom model, and most of the work will be based on the [Practical Deep Learning course](https://course.fast.ai/).
-During classes, the notebooks (code) will be run on Google Colab.
+During classes, the notebooks (Python code) will be run on Google Colab.

 The main materials for the course are: